Skip to main content

 Monitoring LLM Responses

-Confident AI allows anyone to monitor and evaluate LLM responses in real-time.
+Confident AI allows anyone to monitor, trace, and evaluate LLM responses in real-time.
 A single API request is all that's required, and this would typically happen at your servers right before returning an LLM response to your users:

 import deepeval